cedar-team/django-bulk-load/README.md

 ```

 ### bulk_update_models()
 UPDATE a batch of models.
+By default, it matches existing models using the model `pk`, but you can specify matching on other fields with
+`pk_field_names`.
 If the model is not found in the database, it is ignored.
 See bulk_load.py for descriptions of all parameters.

 ```python
 from django_bulk_load import bulk_update_models